 The archive spans an arc from historical to current experiences of flight, which are brought into dialogue and thus provide new connecting lines and explanatory approaches from and with refugee voices for European and international remembrance and education policy.
 In discourses on the current refugee crisis, the (European) past serves as an instinctive projection screen and an intuitive frame of reference – associatively, metaphorically, symbolically.
 Through the interweaving of past and present, We Refugees Archive gets to the bottom of these projections and questions familiar lines of connection and division in order to stimulate a new narrative about refugeedom.
 The focus of the historical documents is on the self-testimonies of people who sought to escape Nazi persecution by fleeing (within and out of Europe), among them predominantly Jews.
 The current section is devoted to a spectrum of the most varied flight movements of recent decades (mainly to Europe).
 This archival core will be enriched with filmic approaches to refugeedom and contextualized by scholarly discussions, interviews with experts and academic guest contributions on relevant questions in the field of flight migration and/or regarding the specific examples of cities of refuge.

 The archive focuses on selected cities of refuge, which in the past and present have had a special position as refuges: as places of resistance against national exclusion policies, as microcosms in which visions and structures for an open urban community and a common future are created.
 But they have also reached and continue to reach their limits, while they are developing as places where refugees can build up networks and a new life for themselves at the same time.
 In January 2019, the project started with Vilnius and Palermo as historical and contemporary cities of refuge.
-From 2020, further cities of refuge in the past and present will follow, including Berlin, Paris, Lisbon and Thessaloniki.
+From 2020, further cities of refuge in the past and present will follow, including Berlin, Paris, Istanbul and New York.
 In today’s cities of refuge, workshops with refugees and interviews with experts are conducted and existing testimonies of people about their flight and arrival are recorded.
 The historical examples will be developed, among other things, through research in archives and previously published ego-documents.